 Daniel E. Katz is a Founding Partner of Rich, Intelisano & Katz, LLP.
 He specializes in construction law, commercial law and securities and employment arbitrations.
 Mr. Katz has received the highest designation (A-V) from the Martindale-Hubbell Peer Rating Review.
 He was recognized as a "Super Lawyer" in the field of Construction Litigation every year since 2006.
-He is also a Fellow in the Construction Lawyers Society of America, which is a nationwide organization of leading practitioners in the field.
+Mr. Katz has been named in "Best Lawyers in America" as one of the top construction lawyers in the country.
+He is also a Charter Fellow in the Construction Lawyers Society of America, which is a nationwide organization of leading practitioners in the field.

 Mr. Katz has extensive experience within the areas of construction, real estate and commercial litigation, as well as securities arbitrations.
 Prior to Rich, Intelisano & Katz, LLP, Mr. Katz was a founding partner of the boutique litigation law firm of Bauman Katz & Grill LLP.
 He has also served in the Commercial Litigation Division for the Corporation Counsel of the City of New York where he was responsible for numerous actions in the areas of construction, real estate, civil rights and general commercial law.
 As an Associate at Skadden, Arps, Slate, Meagher & Flom, Mr. Katz also handled securities and class action litigation.
 While he was a partner at the law firm of Ross & Cohen, Mr. Katz handled construction, surety, commercial, real estate, employment and lien law litigation.
 He has also handled numerous securities and employment-related arbitrations.